httpNick/csgo-market/README.md

 ### Main goals to add in the near future:
-- Method for Knife pricing
-- Method for all wears given a particular gun and skin.
+- Method for all wears given a particular gun and skin or knife and skin.

 This module is still under-development and this is just the first iteration.